All our recent progress with Covid-19 could be wiped out by variants, CDC director says. 'Please stay strong'

 While news of third Covid-19 vaccine is worth celebrating, the US is still a long way off from herd immunity.
 That's when enough people are protected against a virus that it cannot spread through the population.

-About 15% of the US population has received at least one shot of their two-dose Moderna or Pfizer/BioNTech vaccine, according to CDC data Sunday.
+About 15.3% of the US population has received at least one shot of their two-dose Moderna or Pfizer/BioNTech vaccine, according to CDC data available Monday.

 Track Covid-19 vaccinations in the US